The polysemy of the words that children learn over time: Conclusions

 \section{Conclusions}

 We have studied the evolution of the polysemy in children, and have put forward polysemy as a learning bias in their vocabulary acquisition.
 Our main conclusions are:

 \begin{enumerate}

 \item There is a non-trival pattern in the evolution of polysemy over time.
 Children increase their mean polysemy in two phases: an initial phase with a fast growth of polysemy and a second phase with a slower growth of polysemy.
-In contrast, adults do not show this tendency.
+In contrast, adults interacting with them do not show this tendency.

 \item This non trivial pattern weakens when the analysis is segmented by syntactic category.

 \item Children show a tendency to learn nouns first and then verbs, which is consistent with previous research \parencite{JCL:1917448, Gentner2006, Gentner1982}.